dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-generating-documentation.md

 ## Enabling documentation

-Documentation can be enabled for a job in dbt Cloud by checking the "Generate docs?" checkbox on the Job Settings page, as shown below.
-Once this setting is enabled, subsequent runs of the job will automatically include a step to generate documentation.
-When you edit your job settings or create a new job, go to the Execution settings section and select **Generate docs on run**.
+You can enable Documentation for a job in dbt Cloud when you edit your job settings or create a new job.
+Once you enable this setting, subsequent runs of the job will automatically include a step to generate documentation.

+1. In the top left, click **Deploy** and select **Jobs**.
+2. Edit an existing or create a new job.
+2. Under "Execution Settings," select **Generate docs on run**.
+3. Click **Save**.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/568adab-Screen_Shot_2019-02-08_at_9.13.09_PM.png" title="Enabling docs generation in dbt Cloud"/>